sembo12/images/README.md

 # Why Wordpress?

-Wordpress has somewhat become trendy in building CMS's for web publishing if the main goal is to have a website with pages, media, links and posts.
+Wordpress has somewhat become trendy in building CMS's for web publishing especially if the main goal is to have a website with pages, media, links and posts.
 A skilled developer can easily venture deep in the Wordpress ecosystem and use themes and plugins to suit his/her **needs**.
 Talking of needs, a bus cannot float on water unless it's well customised to function like a boat, like a case I saw in Budapest.

 ![img_9373](https://cloud.githubusercontent.com/assets/20464709/21954779/f02dbfe0-da5b-11e6-9d50-4fb5b11a5981.JPG)